 Note: The frequency/resubmission codes can be found in the National Uniform Claim Committee (NUCC) manual for CMS-1500 Claim forms or the Uniform Billing (UB) Editor for CMS-1450 (UB-04) Claim forms.

-Corrected Claims must be sent within six (6) months of the date of service of the Claim.
+Corrected Claims must be sent within 365 calendar days from the date of service or within 90 days of the most adjudicated Claim.

 Corrected Claim submission options: